Patterns for building console games in C

 · 7 min read

-Check the project on GitHub.
+Check out the project on GitHub.

 Purpose